Ada-Developers-Academy/core-unit-2/api-1-setup-read/intro-to-hello-books.md

 1. After finishing a lesson, you will not be able to switch branches until Git knows what to do with your existing changes.
 You should either:
    - `add` and `commit` your changes, or
    - use `git stash -u` to set aside any changes you've made

+If you'd like to restore changes that have been stashed, Git provides several ways to do this.
+A good starting point for investigation is git stash pop.
+Follow your curiosity!

 ### !callout-info